ibpdas/data-strategy-impact-dashboard/README.md

 In federated organisations, this is essential because progress and value depend on decisions made across many teams, not just the data function.

-### Leaders can use it for
-- deciding where to invest next
-- managing alignment gaps that need senior sponsorship
-- identifying what to stop, start or accelerate
-- clarifying which dependencies block value
-- judging where evidence is strong, weak or needs validation

-This shifts the dashboard from reporting to **decision-making**, ensuring leaders act on the conditions that accelerate value.

 ---

 ## 5. Measurement methods